Subcutaneous tissue

-The subcutaneous tissue (from Latin subcutaneous 'beneath the skin'), also called the hypodermis, hypoderm (from Greek 'beneath the skin'), subcutis, superficial fascia, is the lowermost layer of the integumentary system in vertebrates.
+The subcutaneous tissue (from Latin subcutaneous 'beneath the skin'), also called the hypodermis, hypoderm (from Greek 'beneath the skin'), subcutis, or superficial fascia, is the lowermost layer of the integumentary system in vertebrates.
 The types of cells found in the layer are fibroblasts, adipose cells, and macrophages.
 The subcutaneous tissue is derived from the mesoderm, but unlike the dermis, it is not derived from the mesoderm's dermatome region.
-It consists primarily of loose connective tissue, and contains larger blood vessels and nerves than those found in the dermis.
+It consists primarily of loose connective tissue and contains larger blood vessels and nerves than those found in the dermis.
 It is a major site of fat storage in the body.

 In arthropods, a hypodermis can refer to an epidermal layer of cells that secretes the chitinous cuticle.
 The term also refers to a layer of cells lying immediately below the epidermis of plants.